ruby-grape/grape-entity/README.md

   !!options[:full_format] ? instance.full_street_name : instance.simple_street_name
 end
 ```
-**Notice**: In the above code, you should pay attention to [**Safe Exposure**](#safe-exposure) yourself, for example, `instance.address` might be `nil`, in this situation, it is better to expose it as nil directly.
+**Notice**: In the above code, you should pay attention to [**Safe Exposure**](#safe-exposure) yourself.
+For example, `instance.address` might be `nil`  and it is better to expose it as nil directly.

 #### Attribute Path Tracking

-Sometimes, especially when there are nested attributes, you might want to know which attribute it
+Sometimes, especially when there are nested attributes, you might want to know which attribute
 is being exposed.
-For example, some APIs allow user provide a parameter to control which fields
+For example, some APIs allow users to provide a parameter to control which fields
 will be included in (or excluded from) the response.

-Grape entity can track the path of each attribute, then you could access it during condition check
+GrapeEntity can track the path of each attribute, which you can access during conditions checking
-or runtime exposure, via `options[:attr_path]`.
+or runtime exposure via `options[:attr_path]`.

-Attribute path is an array.
+The attribute path is an array.
 The last item of this array is the name (alias) of current attribute.
-And if the attribute is nested, the former items are names (aliases) of its ancestor attributes.
+If the attribute is nested, the former items are names (aliases) of its ancestor attributes.

-Here is an example shows what the attribute path will be.
+Example:

 ```ruby
 class Status < Grape::Entity